seccanj/testman4trac/README.txt

 Release 1.9.3 (2022-03-13):

   o A big effort to update and complete all the translations.
-Also thanls to longradix for adding Dutch and updating German.
+    Also thanks to longradix for adding Dutch and updating German and Google Translate for the rest :-)

 Release 1.9.2 (2022-03-05):